Ask a doctor about a prescription for CITALOPRAM VIR 20 mg FILM-COATED TABLETS

 For the treatment of panic disorders, the complete therapeutic response may take up to 3 months to appear.
 It may be necessary to continue treatment for several months.

-Continue taking the tablets for the time your doctor tells you to.
-Do not stop taking them, even if you start feeling better, unless your doctor tells you to.
-Do not change the medication dose without consulting your doctor first.
+Continue taking the tablets for the time indicated by your doctor.
+Do not stop taking them, even if you start to feel better, unless your doctor tells you to do so.
+Do not change the dose of the medication without consulting your doctor first.

 Withdrawal symptoms observed after treatment interruption:

-Brusque treatment interruption should be avoided.
-When treatment with citalopram is interrupted, the dose should be gradually reduced over 1-2 weeks to minimize the risk of withdrawal reactions (see “If you interrupt treatment with Citalopram VIR” and “Possible side effects”).
+Abrupt treatment interruption should be avoided.
+When treatment with citalopram is interrupted, the dose should be gradually reduced over 1-2 weeks to minimize the risk of withdrawal reactions (see sections "If you stop taking Citalopram VIR" and "Possible side effects").

 If you notice that the effect of citalopram is too strong or too weak, inform your doctor or pharmacist.